 - the translator's name and signature

-- the official National Accreditation Authority for Translators and Interpreters (NAATI) stamp, including their practitioner ID
+- the official National Accreditation Authority for Translators and Interpreters (NAATI) seal (stamp), including their practitioner ID

 - the date of translation

-You must also submit a copy of the original document, signed by the translator.
+You must also submit a copy of the original document, with a signature and/or seal from the translator.
+The above must be contained on every page.

-We accept some official Australian public documents electronically.
+We accept a limited range of official Australian public documents electronically.

 How to submit a document for legalisation